rayschneider/GettingAndCleaningData/README.md

 >
 > Good luck!

-Steps to reproduce this data set
+Steps to create the tidy data set
 --------------------------------
 1. Open 'run_analysis.R' in either a text editor or R Studio.
-2. Change parameter of the 'setwd' function to your desired working directory.
+2. Change parameter of the 'setwd' function to your desired working directory, and save the change.
-3. Run 'run_analysis.R'.
-The output will be 'tidyData.txt' in the directory specified in Step 1.
+3. Run 'run_analysis.R' in R or R Studio.
+This will download the data set, unzip the data, and create the tidy data set.
+The output will be 'tidyData.txt' in the directory specified in Step 2.

 Notes
 -----
 1. The dplyr and data.table packages are used in 'run_analysis.R'.
 Please make sure these are installed before running the script.
+The script will call these packages for you.
-2. The codebook for the data set is in the 'codebook.md' file.# GettingAndCleaningData
+2. The codebook for the data set is in the 'codebook.md' file in the repository.
+3. Additional information on the original dataset is contained in the files in "./UCI HAR Dataset", which is created when the data set is downloaded and unzipped.